Sierra de Aracena Hiking Trails Guide – The Best Routes in Southern Spain

 Time: 2.5–3 hours

 This is one of the most classic Sierra de Aracena hiking trails.
-The route connects Aracena with Linares de la Sierra through shaded woodland and gentle hills.
+The route connects Aracena with Linares de la Sierra through shaded woodland and gently shifting terrain.

 It is ideal for: